parsiad/video-coverflow/README.md

 In order of importance:

-2. Large movie/show title text for selected item
+1. Title text for selected item
+2. Filter titles
-3. Search
+3. Controller support